Animal Care and Control

 How to foster:

-- Fill out a volunteer application (link on the right) and sign our foster agreement.
+- Fill out our foster form (link on the right) and sign our foster agreement.

-- Our foster coordinator will send a welcome email within 72 hours of you submitting your application and get you set up to come down to the shelter and pick out a foster pet.
+- Our foster coordinator will send a welcome email within 72 hours of you submitting your application, provide you with our foster manual and needed information, and get you set up to come down to the shelter and pick out a foster pet!

 What does the shelter provide?

 - WE provide all vaccinations, spay/neuter, microchip and pre-authorized vet care for your foster pet.
 Food, treats and other basic supplies (beds, crates, leash, etc.) will be supplied to you, depending on availability (these are donation based).

 - YOU provide the basics – your home, exercise, space, socialization and love.

 You can view our dashboard of pets currently available for foster by clicking here.
 Please note: this list is updated frequently, but some animals may have already found their forever or foster homes!

 Please email FWACCfoster@fortworthtexas.gov if you have any questions.